Dolby Atmos vs DTS:X: 5 Must-Know Facts

 - DTS:X has a far higher bit rate than Dolby Atmos, raising questions about why the latter is largely preferred over the former.

-- Both Dolby Atmos and DTS:X offer backwards compatibility with their previous generations of surround sound technology, making it so that home theater owners don’t have to start over at square one with their speaker system.
+- Both Dolby Atmos and DTS:X offer backward compatibility with their previous generations of surround sound technology, making it so that home theater owners don’t have to start over at square one with their speaker system.

 - Dolby Atmos is incorporated to streaming services like Disney+ and Netflix, while DTS:X is not.